ironbar/orangutan/reports/04_Modeling.md

 at epoch 800k -> 6e-5.
 That is 6 times bigger than the last train.
 I will let beta as it is.
 The number of training steps will be huge so learning rate is not modified.

+**133_ultratrain_wba_prize_retrain**: LB 40, internal 0.696

+After 11 hours of training the metrics are very plain.
+I have decided to stop the training and launching another one in same conditions as start training.

 <!---

 ## Iteration n.
 Iteration_title